Avinash2468/IOT_STREETLIGHTS/README.md

 # Energy Conservation through smart management of streetlights
-In this project we aim to reduce energy consumption by streetlights using IoT techniques and LoRa techiques.
+In this project we aim to reduce energy consumption by streetlights using IoT techniques and LoRa communication.

 **This README will be a basic introduction to the components we used, if you want a more thorough understanding of our project, check out :-**
 ```